Its a secret

-Some DC new home sales and marketing firms seem to have a policy of overpromising and underdelivering when it comes to settlement dates.
-They quote unrealistic projections for project completion and delivery to spur sales, leading to fallout when buyers are stretched to the limit with long-delayed closings.
-Their revised promises, claims of being 'almost there!' or ghosting you when you press for answers don't help when your quoted delivery date comes and goes---sometimes three to five times--as rates rise, alternatives become more expensive and your current living situation teeters on being untenable.
-Be prepared before you sign a contract.
-Read our tips and give us a call when you're ready to buy a new condo in DC.
-We'll guide you through your new condo transaction like you're a member of the family!
+New home sales representatives may quote unrealistic projections for project completion and delivery to spur sales, leading to fallout when buyers are stretched to the limit with long-delayed closings.
+Revised promises, claims of being ‘almost there!’ or ghosting you when you press for answers won’t help when your quoted delivery date comes and goes—four or five times–as rates rise, alternatives become more expensive and your current living situation becomes untenable.
+And what if the developer decides not to deliver at all?

-We explain key factors and suggest basic questions that will give you insight into your delivery date if the sales team and developer are vague or unresponsive.
-Here we go!
+We explain key factors in project progression and suggest points you can research to provide insight into your timeline and delivery date if the sales team and developer are vague, unresponsive or even deceptive.

 • Construction timeline